Frequently Asked Questions

-First and foremost, families appreciate the superior, individualized and self-directed education that Bowman provides.
-It is unique on the mid-Peninsula and our students go on to be very successful at the high school, college and career levels.
-Many logistical features of the Bowman program were originally designed to support two-parent working families, but the school’s unique structure benefits everyone.
+First and foremost, families appreciate the superior, individualized, and self-directed education that Bowman provides.
+It is unique on the mid-Peninsula, and our students go on to be very successful at the high school, college, and career levels.
+Many logistical features of the Bowman program were designed to support two-parent working families, but the school’s unique structure benefits everyone.

 Many families take advantage of the school’s flexibility and extended day schedule.
-Whether families utilize the extended time every day or as needed, they appreciate not having to commit to a routine drop-off or pickup schedule and not having to pay extra money for the extended time.
+Whether families utilize the extended time every day or as needed, they appreciate not having to commit to a routine drop-off or pickup schedule and not having to pay extra money for extended care.

-Many Bowman families have come to embrace the flexibility inherent in the school’s twelve month schedule.
+Many Bowman families have come to embrace the flexibility inherent in the school’s 12-month schedule.
 Families can choose the length and timing for vacations based on what best suits their situation.
-The full year program allows families to avoid crowds during common school holidays and avoid the expensive “summer shuffle” from summer camp to summer camp.
-Bowman provides rich educational continuity to children, while providing scheduling flexibility to their families.
+The year-round program allows families to avoid crowds during common school holidays and avoid the expensive “summer shuffle” from summer camp to summer camp.
+Bowman provides rich educational continuity to children while providing scheduling flexibility to their families.

-Most families appreciate the range of opportunities they have to contribute to the school (see Topic #10 for more detail), based on their time and interests.
+Most families appreciate the range of opportunities they have to contribute to the school (see “How are parents involved with the school?” for more detail) based on their time and interests.
 They also appreciate the school’s sensitivity to their time and the absence of participatory requirements.